zhangcg123/CMS_FulllSimulation/README.md

    ```

    where, `testLHE-GEN.py` is the name of first configuration file.

+   **NOTE**: Also in the first *.py you need to see if the initial, final and intermediate states are not same then you might need to edit the pythia fragment part.
+Generally, this part [B2G-RunIIFall18wmLHEGS-01725_1_cfg.py#L98-L162](https://github.com/ram1123/CMS_FulllSimulation/blob/3fb13d4dffe1b3160b1616a4b2ac569f42b84207/B2G-RunIIFall18wmLHEGS-01725_1_cfg.py#L98-L162)

 4. Test each python configuration one after another in appropriate sequence to check if its fine. *There might be an issue of name of input root files.
 The script might not taking the input of previous step automatically because of naming difference.
 So you need to fix it.*